SpenserCai/sd-webui-discord/README.md

 </div>

 SD-WEBUI-DISCORD is a Discord bot developed in Go language for [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 It utilizes the [sd-webui-go](https://github.com/SpenserCai/sd-webui-go) to invoke the sd-webui API and supports cluster deployment of multiple sd-webui nodes with automatic scheduling and allocation.
+At the same time, there is also the [sd-webui-discord-ex](https://github.com/SpenserCai/sd-webui-discord-ex), which is an extension on the stable-diffusion-webui that you can install and use directly.
+It will automatically update every time you restart SD webui.
 ## News
 ### **2023-08-27:**
  - Support txt2img choice model checkpoint